openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 the ``mean_values``, ``scales_values``, ``layout``, and other parameters described in the :doc:`Embedding Preprocessing Computation <openvino_docs_MO_DG_Additional_Optimization_Use_Cases>` article.

-The ``compress_to_fp16`` compression parameter in MO command-line tool allows generating IR with constants (for example, weights for convolutions and matrix multiplications) compressed to ``FP16`` data type.
+The ``compress_to_fp16`` compression parameter in ``mo`` command-line tool allows generating IR with constants (for example, weights for convolutions and matrix multiplications) compressed to ``FP16`` data type.
 For more details, refer to the :doc:`Compression of a Model to FP16 <openvino_docs_MO_DG_FP16_Compression>` guide.

-To get the full list of conversion parameters available in MO command-line tool, run the following command:
+To get the full list of conversion parameters, run the following command:

 .. tab-set::

-    .. tab-item:: MO command line tool
+    .. tab-item:: mo CLI tool
        :sync: cli-tool

        .. code-block:: sh

           mo --help

-    .. tab-item:: MO Python API
+    .. tab-item:: mo Python API
        :sync: mo-python-api

        .. code-block:: python